 One of the most spectacular fall-time hikes, leave from the Twin Sisters Trailhead on CO-7 just outside the Park’s boundary and roughly 6 miles from Estes Park.
 The first few miles of trail pass under a thick aspen forest blazing with color.
 Crowds here tend to also be thinner since the trailhead is located outside of Park bounds.
 Start early for the best light if looking to catch a few photographs.

 Bear Lake Road

 Worth every minute, even if you get stuck behind someone driving 5 mph, start your journey from Moraine Park and head up Bear Lake Road.
 The road runs parallel to Glacier Creek under a thick canopy of golden quaking aspens.
 Turnouts are limited so if you want to grab a photo make sure to pull all the way off the road or stop at one of the many parking lots leading to lakes, trailheads, and overlooks.

 Glacier Gorge Trailhead

-It is impossible to describe the beauty you will encounter while hiking along the Glacier Creek Trail to Alberta Falls.
+It is impossible to describe the beauty you will encounter while hiking along the Glacier Creek Trail to Alberta Falls (pictured below).
 Thick aspen stands line the trail, their white scarred bark clashing against the yellow-golden hue emitting from their leaves.
 It can be easy to miss, but make sure to check out the creek as carpets of floating leaves make their way downstream.

 Estes Park Autumn Gold Festival, Sept 20-21, 2014